Take Action Now!

 The Enbridge Line 5 pipeline was constructed in 1953 and built to last 50 years.
 The pipeline runs from Superior, Wisconsin to Sarnia, Ontario.
 The 30-inch pipeline splits into two separate 20-inch lines and runs under the Straits of Mackinac, a 4.5 mile wide stretch of water in Michigan, which separates Lake Michigan from Lake Huron.

-In 2013, University of Michigan experts identified the Straits of Mackinac as the worst place in the Great Lakes for an oil spill.
-The current in the Straits changes direction 180 degrees on an average of every 1.5 days, and the peak flow of water through the Straits is over 10 times the flow of water over Niagara Falls.
-This is also an important indigenous cultural resource and one of the busiest shipping lanes in the Great Lakes.
+In 2016, University of Michigan experts identified the Straits of Mackinac as the worst place in the Great Lakes for an oil spill.
+The currents in the Straits change direction 180 degrees on an average of every 1.5 days, and the peak flow of water through the Straits is over 10 times the flow of water over Niagara Falls.
+This area is an important indigenous cultural resource and is also covered by treaties that guarantee tribes will have access to fishing throughout the region in perpetuity.
+The Straits are one of the busiest shipping lanes in the Great Lakes.

 University of Michigan experts identify the Straits of Mackinac as the worst place in the Great Lakes for an oil spill, with over 700 miles of shoreline at risk if Line 5 ruptures.